machine-learning-apps/actions-app-token/README.md

     pr-message: 'Message that will be displayed on users' first pr.
 Look, a `code block` for markdown.'
 ```

-**Note:**: The input `APP_PEM` needs to be base64 encoded.
-You can encode your private key file like this from the terminal:
+**Note: The input `APP_PEM` needs to be base64 encoded.**  You can encode your private key file like this from the terminal:

 ```
 cat your_app_key.pem | base64